 Including faculty, schedule, credits, CRN and location.

 Division: Parsons The New School for Design

 Location: NYC campus

 Permission Required: No

 How many ways are there to explore an idea?
-In Integrative Studio 2, students fact-find individually and in groups to explore all types of discovery and documentation.
-Research often requires moving out into the world through field work, experimentation, failure, and creative problem solving.
-The studio integrates learning from other first year courses, especially in thematic links to Integrative Seminar 2.
+In Integrative Studio 2, students fact-find individually and in groups to investigate and document a topic.
+Research often requires investigation through multiple means including fieldwork, experimentation, failure, and creative problem solving.
+Over fifteen weeks, you will engage with a wide variety of studio-based research methods – both digital and analog.
+You will pursue one overarching self-generated research question in parallel to the seminar-based research methods you will be learning in Integrative Seminar 2.
 At various times in the semester, the two classes share concepts and assignments, bringing together reading, writing and making in a manner that is essential to the creative research of professional artists and designers.
+Research methodologies will reflect the different schools at Parsons: Constructed Environments, Fashion, Systems and Strategies, and Visual Culture.
 Course sections are thematic and include:

 Co-requisite(s): PUFY 1011 Integrative Seminar 2